 - There will be no physical exchange of the Sign of Peace.
 A simple nod of the head to others is to be done.

-- Holy Communion will be distributed by the priest only under the form of Bread only and must be received in the hand.
+- Holy Communion will be distributed by the priest and one assistant under the form of Bread only and must be received in the hand.
 The priest will be the only one to receive from the Chalice.
 Remember that the Church teaches that the whole and entire Christ: Body, Blood, soul and divinity are received under either form.

 Taking Holy Communion to the homebound is prohibited at the present time.